-You can split the children's fitness tax credit with someone, as long as the total credit claimed is not more than the maximum credit that would be allowed if only one of you were claiming it.
+You can split the children's fitness tax credit with someone else, as long as the total amount claimed is not more than the maximum credit allowed.

-You may have paid an amount that would qualify to be claimed as child care expenses and the children's fitness tax credit.
+You may have paid an amount that would qualify as child care expenses and for the children's fitness tax credit.
 If this is the case, you must first claim the amount as child care expenses.
-Any unused part can be claimed for the children's fitness tax credit if the requirements are met.
+Any unused part can be claimed for the children's fitness tax credit if the conditions are met.